Hexalyse/hulk-rs/README.md

 ## Disclaimer

-This tool is designed to be used as a stress testing utility, and may lead to complete Denial of Service if used on a badly configured server/application.
+This tool is designed to be used as a stress testing utility to test the resilience of a server to such type of DoS attacks, and may lead to complete Denial of Service if used on a badly configured server/application.
 Use it carefully and responsibly.

 ## How to build